ufal/UMR/doc/alignment.md

 markers in other languages).
 Note that this may lead to discontinuous alignment if there is an adjective between the preposition and the noun.

+* Subordinating conjunctions are to clauses what prepositions are to nominals, so we might treat them accordingly and align them with verbs, unless they have their own node.
+This would be parallel to languages where subordination is marked morphologically on the verb.

 * Numerical quantities?
 They do not have a node.

-* Subordinating conjunctions?

 * Punctuation tokens are normally not aligned with nodes.
 An exception would be that a node is aligned to a range of tokens, there is a punctuation symbol